techidaily/site-win11-tips/source/_posts/altering-your-onedrive-save-point-on-windows-10.md

  Now all that’s left is to re-link your Microsoft account with OneDrive on your PC, this time pointing to the new location.
 Follow the steps below to do that.

 1. Return to the**Set up OneDrive** window you left open earlier.
 (If you didn’t leave it open, or it got shut, you can pull it up again by opening the OneDrive application.)
-This is how you’ll[re-link your OneDrive account to your PC](https://www.makeuseof.com/link-onedrive-microsoft-account-windows-10/) .
+This is how you’ll [re-link your OneDrive account to your PC](https://www.makeuseof.com/link-onedrive-microsoft-account-windows-10/) .
 2. Once you’re signed in, you are presented with a screen that shows where Windows will set up your OneDrive folder.
 (By default, the system selects your user folder.)
 3. Click on the**Change location** link.
 ![Change where OneDrive syncs your files](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/04-change-onedrive-location.jpg)